jfilatow/cursor-enablement/01-basics/README.md

   - Also recommended (optional): GitLens, Error Lens, Path Intellisense, MarkdownLint.

 ### What you’ll build
-- A standardized `progress.md` checklist created via a structured prompt.
+- A standardized `progress.json` file created via a structured prompt.
-- A minimal dashboard to visualize your progress (you will plan and generate it via prompts here).
+- A minimal dashboard to visualize your JSON progress (you will plan and generate it via prompts here).

 ### Agenda (suggested)
 - 0–10 min: Setup, open repo, orientation.
 - 10–20 min: UI tour; chat, composer, tabs, settings.
 - 20–35 min: Attach files, use rules; add docs context.
-- 35–55 min: Create `progress.md` from a structured prompt.
+- 35–55 min: Create `progress.json` from a structured prompt.
 Optionally start scaffolding a simple viewer you will complete in a later section.
 - 55–60 min: Recap and next steps.

 ---